Should I Leave Effects On When Exporting Multitracks For Mixing?

 Drums

-For live drums, it’s usually best to send the individual drum tracks as cleanly as possible, especially if the added processing is temporary.
+Drums depend on how they were created.
+For live drums, it’s usually best to send the individual drum tracks as cleanly as possible, especially if the added processing is only temporary.
 Printed reverb on close drum mics can be limiting, because compression and EQ can bring that reverb up in ways that are hard to control.

 For live drums, a good approach is: